Plasma gasification: Commercialization

-Plasma torch gasification is used commercially for waste disposal at a total of five sites worldwide with a combined design capacity of 200 tonnes of waste per day, half of which is biomass waste.
+Plasma torch gasification is used commercially for waste disposal at five sites worldwide with a combined design capacity of 200 tonnes of waste per day, half of which is biomass waste.

-Energy recovery from waste streams using plasma gasification is currently implemented in a total of one (possibly two) installation representing a treatment capacity of 25-30 tonnes per day of waste.
+Energy recovery from waste streams using plasma gasification is used in one or two installations treating 25–30 tonnes per day.

 Military use

-The US Navy is employing Plasma Arc Waste Destruction System (PAWDS) on its latest generation Gerald R. Ford-class aircraft carrier.
-The compact system being used will treat all combustible solid waste generated on board the ship.
-After having completed factory acceptance testing in Montreal, the system is scheduled to be shipped to the Huntington Ingalls shipyard for installation on the carrier.
+The US Navy employs the Plasma Arc Waste Destruction System (PAWDS) on its latest generation Gerald R. Ford-class aircraft carrier.
+The compact system treats all combustible solid waste.